The 40-minute desk research window

 The gap between what investors check and what founders verify before pitching is where most first-pass failures occur.
 The following steps address the most common failure points systematically.

-- Run a structured pre-launch verification before the first meeting.
-ThriveFinity's Pre-Launch Verification service evaluates all major claim categories against the same databases and benchmarks investors use — before you send a deck.
+- 5 Run a structured pitch deck verification before the first meeting.
+ThriveFinity’s Pre-Launch Verification service evaluates all major claim categories against the same databases and benchmarks investors use — before you send a deck.
 The output is a verified claim set with sourcing, plus a list of claims that require additional evidence or should be removed.
 See also: how we verify pitch deck claims.

 How long do investors spend on initial due diligence before a first call?